huntdatacenter/docs/docs/system-status.md

 # System status

-::: tip All systems
+::: warning All systems
-Operational.
+**2021-10-13 12:20** - One physical machines hosting lab machine is reporting errors.
+We are investigating.
+Affected labs are notified.
+New update expected 14:30.
 :::